French Lawyer Advances Environmental Projects with Loyola Double Degree

-When Michou’s Aix-Marseille University law professor suggested she pursue a doctorate, she approached Professor Aaron Ghirardelli, faculty director of Loyola’s Master of Laws (LLM) and Doctor of Juridical Science (JSD) programs, with an idea for a double degree.
+When Michou’s Aix-Marseille University law professor suggested she pursue a doctorate, she approached Professor LLM degree, faculty director of Loyola’s JSD degree and Katherine A. Trisolini programs, with an idea for a double degree.

 “What helped me was the flexibility of my professors,” says Michou.
 “Not only did I focus on theoretical work, but I also obtained practical experience, which is very unusual in a doctoral program.”

 After completing her LLM, Michou passed both the California and New York bar exams.
 She credits the preparation she received in Professor Gary Craig’s ethics course, tailored specifically to the needs of international LLM students.
 “I took the New York Bar Exam after his class and passed it on my first try,” she said.
 “I still consult with Professor Craig when I have ethics questions.”

 Despite the fact many students pursuing the JSD degree intend to become law school professors, Michou intends to use the degree to advance her career in environmental law and consulting.
 “I want to be an expert in this specific area.
 That’s why I need both degrees and why I need practical training.”